African culture wall art

 Musical Instruments and Transmission of Ancestral Knowledge

-Vernacular Architecture and Relationship to Environment
+Vernacular Architecture and Relationship with Environment

 The Emotional Power of Identity Reconnection